 In a moving performance, José showcases the struggles of being a gay Latino male while battling the negative cultural stereotypes about his sexual identity with which he grapples.
 He channels some of his most memorable family members that cover the gamut from his Nuyorican sister, a freestyle drama queen to his aunt, lovingly dubbed, Bruja Tia (Auntie Witchie-pooh) who has mastered the art of how to keep a man.
 And the center of attraction, his quintessentially macho father, as well as his off-the-wall, fire-spitting Puerto Rican mother.

 José gives you his New York Latino version of All in the Family sprinkled with South Bronx soul and riotous clashes featuring the quintessential family living room.
 Ultimately, there’s self-acceptance.
-Written and performed by José Roldan, Jr. and co-directed by Dante Alberte and Rosie Berrido.
+Written by José Roldan, Jr. and Dante Albertie.
+Directed by Dante Albertie.

 Father Forgive Me For I Have Sinned will be running during this year's World Pride and Puerto Rican Pride month in NYC.
 You don't want to miss this opportunity!